 The Saga of Sefarad

-Jewish Heritage Alliance is proud to announce a first of its kind platform, detailing the Saga of the Jews of Sefarad.
-We embrace this compelling story in all its complexities.
-From the early arrival of Jews to the Iberian Peninsula, to the “Golden Age”, one of the greatest periods of Jewish history, a period of immense achievements, followed by the tragedy of the Inquisition, where hundreds of thousands of observant Jews were forced to convert to Christianity (Conversos; Marranos; Crypto Jews) or be killed.
+Jewish Heritage Alliance is proud to announce a first of its kind platform dedicated to capturing the Saga of the Jews of Sefarad.
+We embrace this far-reaching and compelling story in all its complexities.
+From the early arrival of Jews to the Iberian Peninsula, to the "Golden Age", one of the greatest periods of Jewish history, a period of immense achievements, followed by the tragedies of the massacres and Inquisition where hundreds of thousands of Jews were forced to convert to Christianity (Conversos; Marranos; Crypto Jews) or be killed.

-We continue to follow in the footsteps of those who fled to many parts of the world, creating Sephardic communities in such far-flung places as Palestine, Greece, Amsterdam, the Caribbean and North and South America.
+We continue to follow in the footsteps of those who fled to many parts of the world, creating Sephardic and Converso communities in such far-flung places as Palestine, Greece, Amsterdam, the Caribbean and North and South America.
 To this day, descendants of those expelled Jews still speak Judeo-Spanish, or Ladino, 15th-century Spanish with traces of the local languages of the countries in which they settled.
-This was a watershed moment in the annals of Jewish (and world) History, yet it receives scant attention compared to other consequential Jewish historical events.
+This was a watershed moment in the annals of Jewish and world history.
+Yet for all of its significance and relevance this segment of history receives scant attention compared to other consequential Jewish historical events.

 The victorious rulers of Spain and the Church thought they scored a great "triumph" in its expulsion of the Jews from Spain and forcing hundreds of thousands of Jews to convert to Christianity.
 But this "triumph" was not to be and in effect signaled the unraveling of the power of the Church and ushered in the beginning of the Renaissance.